 Cornell University Doctoral/Postdoctoral Diversity FellowshipsThe Cornell diversity fellowships are designed to support the early development of scholars who show promise of distinguished research careers and who are from sectors of the population historically underrepresented on the professorial faculties of colleges and universities in the United States.
 Eligible applicants might be from underrepresented minority groups, have faced economic hardship, be first-generation college graduates, or work on topics related to these areas.
 This list is not meant to be exhaustive.
 Applications should include a brief statement of the grounds of eligibility.

-The fellowships come in two forms.
-Applicants who expect to complete their Ph.D.'s in 2013-14 are eligible for three-year fellowships consisting of a doctoral completion year followed by two postdoctoral years.
-Those who expect to complete their degrees in 2012-13 may apply for two-year postdoctoral fellowships.
-There is no teaching associated with the doctoral completion fellowship year.
+The fellowships are funded by a generous grant from the Andrew W. Mellon Foundation.Those who expect to complete their degrees in 2013-14 may apply for two-year postdoctoral fellowships.
 Postdoctoral fellows teach one course per year, above the entry level, in fields related to their research.

 Fellows are required to be in residence each semester.
 In order to receive postdoctoral fellowships, they must show proof of completion of the Ph.D., in the form of a letter from the granting institution’s Registrar or a copy of the diploma, prior to the beginning of the Fall term of the first year of the postdoc.
-This stipulation applies to both two-year and three-year fellows.

 Cornell is an Equal Opportunity Employer and Educator.

 2013 - 2014

 Cornell Faculty Seminar Director, Ernest I. White Professor of American Studies and Humane Letters